Ujjawal-Anand/algomaster/maximum-subarray/README.md

 ## About

+ From wikipedia
->  the maximum subarray problem is the task of finding the contiguous subarray
+> The maximum subarray problem is the task of finding the contiguous subarray
 > within a one-dimensional array of numbers (containing at least one positive
 > number) which has the largest sum